 - Perform professional psychological work; make diagnoses and provide psychotherapy and other kinds of psychological treatment in one of the option areas.

 - Select and administer psychological tests or observational procedures, interpret their results and prepare psychological evaluation reports.

-- Carry out various kinds of treatment work such as individual or group psychotherapy, family therapy, crisis intervention, behavior modification and various types of group process experience.
+- Carry out various kinds of treatment work such as short-term evidence-based individual or group psychotherapy, crisis intervention, behavior modification, consultation services to primary care providers and educational patient classes.